ab0ndar/wildfly-okta/README.md

     ```
 3. Open http://localhost:8080/hello in browser
 4. You will be redirected to Okta Development IDP
-5. Put url service url into "Issuer", "SP ACS URL" and "SP Audience URI" fields
+5. Put service url into "Issuer", "SP ACS URL" and "SP Audience URI" fields
 6. Click "Sign In"

 ## Run sp-post sample